jdi-testing/jdi-qasp-ml/README.md

 # JDI-QASP-ml v.0.1

 Plans:
- - Move to pytorch-1.8.0
+ - Move to pytorch-1.8.0 - Done
- - Extract more features
+ - Extract more features - In Progress
- - Add more data
+ - Add more data - In Progress
- - Do we have to change number of classes?
+ - Do we have to change number of classes? - Canceled
- - Split dataset to train/test by adding prefix to aliases
+ - Split dataset to train/test by adding prefix to aliases - In Progress
- - experiment with removing **is_hover** procedure and its features
+ - experiment with removing **is_hover** procedure and its features - Done
- - check ability to train one class models in addition to existing multiclass model
+ - check ability to train one class models in addition to existing multiclass model - Postponed for next Iteration
  - What about disabled/hidden elements?
-Should we detect them or not?
+Should we detect them or not? - Canceled

+ - Bugs/Improvements:
+   - Count num folloers - lost from previos version build_path_fetures -> build_tree_features (num_followers, level, list of child tags)

+   - "class" - extract features using CountVectorizer
+   - DatasetBuilder - filter out elements which coordinates are outside of screenshot field

 # Install environment to train / test model